AntoonGa/templator/README.md

 # Templator
-Each branch of this repo is a template for specific Python-focused repos.
+Each branch of this repo is a template.
+You will find in there template-repos, design patterns, profiling tools etc.
 Explore different branches available and copy paste as needed!

 ## package_gitlab